eliseevmv/Checkout-DotNet-Challenge/readme.txt

     7.5.
 API client

-    PaymentGateway.Client project.
+    See PaymentGateway.Client project.
-    If I had more time, I would update the build pipeline (see below) to publish client as a nuget package.
+    If I had more time, I would update the build pipeline (see below) to publish the client as a nuget package.

     7.6.
 Build script / CI